Day 1 - January 23, 2016 – From 114 meters

-To start off, I could barely sleep last night, struggling to find space for myself to stretch my body alongside my fellow traveler- my husband on the same berth.
+To start off, I could barely sleep last night, struggling to find space for myself to stretch my body alongside my fellow traveller- my husband on the same berth.
 Reason for the ordeal – last minute booking and lady luck could manage only one confirmed train ticket for the night.
-Lesson learnt – if it’s a train travel, plan well ahead of the schedule to get your confirmed tickets before boarding.
+Lesson learnt – if it’s train travel, plan well ahead of the schedule to get your confirmed tickets before boarding.
 So we woke up in the morning with bearable neck pain and impending joy in our hearts to begin our trek.
 We disembarked at New Jalpaiguri Railway Station (NJP) and hired a shared/ service vehicle to Darjeeling.

-Every time you are in Darjeeling you should definitely try Keventers which serves some of the most amazing palate of English breakfast.
+Every time you are in Darjeeling you should definitely try Keventers which serves some of the most amazing palates of English breakfast.
 Some say, without breakfast at Keventers, your Darjeeling tour is incomplete !!
-It is one of the oldest cafe in Darjeeling from the era of British rule and still serves authentic English breakfast.
+It is one of the oldest cafes in Darjeeling from the era of British rule and still serves authentic English breakfast.
 The best seats to occupy are the ones on the roof-top.
 On a lucky day, from here you can view the mighty and elegant Kangchenjunga blessing you from a distance, straight from your seat.

 Energized and refurbished with the food extravaganza, we started for Maneybhanjyang which was our destination for the day and starting point of our trek.
-We were warmly welcomed by the local Sherpa at Jaubari, who guided us to a well maintained home stay.
-The hospitality and reception of the people in the hills gives you a feeling of acceptability and warmth.
-They don’t feel a slightest twitch while embracing you as a member of their family.
+We were warmly welcomed by the local Sherpa at Jaubari, who guided us to a well-maintained homestay.
+The hospitality and reception of the people in the hills give you a feeling of acceptability and warmth.
+They don’t feel the slightest twitch while embracing you as a member of their family.
 As soon as the sun bid us bye for the day, the cold started to set in.
 Now, it was time for some bonfire and socializing.
 I grabbed the warmest seat, nearest to the fire.
 The raging flames were trying hard to keep the adjoining ambience warm with its incandescent aura.
 Another group of trekkers, who were also from Kolkata joined us around the fire.
 They were on the same voyage as us and were occupying the next room.
 Together we celebrated that cold 'wolf moon' night anticipating the thrill of the forthcoming days.

 Day 2 –January 24, 2016 – From 2134 meters